 There’s my story — a corporate worker in a high-paced job who gave up climbing the ladder to pursue my passion and craft.
 What if I never had the courage to change directions?

 Finally, there’s your story.
 When you wear one of my pieces, you’re telling the world a little bit about who you are.
 What will you do with your story?

 I've always been a tinkerer - try this craft, that craft, mix the crafts together.
 You get some pretty interesting stuff when you just start playing!
 But it was jewelry that I kept coming back to.
 After many years in a high-paced job, and lots of encouragement from my full-time-artist husband, I became serious about improving my jewelry craft and creating unique designs.

 I put my whole heart into jewelry making.
-I have been selling my creations since 2012 and was accepted as a permitted crafter at Pike Place Market in 2017.
-In 2018 I found so much fulfillment in my art that I left my job and focused my attention on my jewelry full time — without regrets!
+I have been selling my creations since 2012 and was accepted as a permitted crafter at Pike Place Market in Seattle in 2017.
+In 2018 I found so much fulfillment and success in my art that I left my job and focused my attention on creating and selling my jewelry full time — without regrets!

 My husband and I share a studio space in our home, which is great because we can bounce ideas off of each other and we can just go there anytime we want - no commute!
 We like to listen to old alternative music and sometimes take small breaks to have spontaneous dance parties.

 Lately we have been spending a lot of time in Puerto Vallarta, Mexico so we get the occasional beach day and lots of wonderful warm weather.
 And I still like to dabble in other crafts when I get a free moment.
 I am currently trying to teach myself to crochet, something I learned how to do as a teenager but haven't done in a long time.
 I think it is important for me to keep trying new creative things, even if they have nothing to do with my jewelry.